Tan2Pi/ansible-role-dellos-vlt/README.md

 VLT Role for Dell EMC Networking OS
 ====================================

 This role facilitates the configuration of the basics of Virtual Link Trunking (VLT) to provide a loop-free topology.
-This role is abstracted for Dell EMC Networking OS9.
+This role is abstracted for Dell EMC Networking dellos9 and dellos10.

 Installation
 ------------